We are guided by a strong moral compass and entrepreneurial spirit

-Regeneron recognizes the value and importance of having a diverse supplier base reflective of our patients, customers, and the communities in which we live andwork.
-Our aim is to make small and diverse businesses an important part of our sourcing and procurement activities by actively seeking firms for inclusion in the competitive bidding process and utilizing these businesses to the fullest extent possible.
+Regeneron recognizes the value and importance of having a diverse supplier base reflective of our patients, customers, and the communities in which we live and work.
+We continue to engage small and diverse businesses as an important part of our sourcing and procurement activities by actively seeking firms for inclusion in the competitive bidding process and utilizing these businesses to the fullest extent possible.

 Suppliers and the Environment